Fuzzing: On Benchmarking Outcome as a Function of Benchmark Properties: Introduction

 \section{Introduction}

-\emph{Fuzzing} \cite{bohme2020fuzzing} is a well-known automated software testing method for finding bugs in computer programs.
-It generates invalid or unexpected inputs which crash the program, thereby finding bugs and vulnerabilities.Fuzzing has become one of the most successful automatic bug finding techniques in practice \cite{ossfuzz2}; yet, which fuzzer performs best and when?
-Recently, the fuzzing community has identified \emph{sound fuzzer evaluation} as a \mbox{Top-3} most important research challenge~\cite{bohme2020fuzzing}.
+\emph{Fuzzing} \cite{bohme2020fuzzing} is a well-known automated software testing method for finding security flaws by generating invalid or unexpected inputs.
+In particular, greybox fuzzers, which leverage light-weight instrumentation feedback to guide test input generation, have emerged as one of the most successful automatic bug finding approaches in practice \cite{ossfuzz2}.
+Fuzzing has also emerged as an important research topic, with over 50 fuzzing papers published in the ``Big Four'' academic computer security conferences in 2024 alone \changedminor{(i.e., CCS, NDSS, S\&P, USENIX Security)}!